annndruha/sessiyabot/README.md

 And paste PostgreSQL settings like 'host, user, etc.' in data/config.py

-**Constants:**
+**Language and time constants:**

 Default code configurated for Moscow and Russian language.
 All language constants may change in data/ru_dictionary.py as well as exam date, but to change reference Moscow timezone(UTC+3) (using to write in database) you need open func/datetime_functions.py.
+Also you need to change wikipedia language: core/engine find_in_internet in request string.
 Logs timestamp always in UTC timezone.

 ### Supported Python Version
 Python 3.7 are fully  tested.